celestiaorg/celestia-app/specs/src/specs/namespace.md

 In the table, you will notice that the `PARITY_SHARE_NAMESPACE` and `TAIL_PADDING_NAMESPACE` utilize the namespace version `255`, which differs from the supported user-specified versions.
 The reason for employing version `255` for the `PARITY_SHARE_NAMESPACE` is to enable more efficient proof generation within the context of [nmt](https://github.com/celestiaorg/nmt), where it is used in conjunction with the `IgnoreMaxNamespace` feature.
 Similarly, the `TAIL_PADDING_NAMESPACE` utilizes the namespace version `255` to ensure that padding shares are always properly ordered and placed at the end of the Celestia data square even if a new namespace version is introduced.
-For additional information on the significance and application of the reserved namespaces, please refer to the [Data Square Layout](./data_square_layout.md) section.
+For additional information on the significance and application of the reserved namespaces, please refer to the [Data Square Layout](./data_square_layout.md) specifications.

 | name                                | type        | value                                                          | description                                                                                          |
 |-------------------------------------|-------------|----------------------------------------------------------------|------------------------------------------------------------------------------------------------------|